 After harvest, the grapes are gently pressed.
 The juice is then fermented in stainless steel using natural yeasts, at 16°C for 25 days.
 The grapes from each parcel are fermented separately.
 After fermentation, the wine spends a further two months maturing in stainless steel before bottling.

 A wine of style marked by richness, elegance and smoothness.
-Lifted aromas of flint, citrus zest.
-This wine is powerful and presents a perfect balance.
+Lifted aromas of flint, gooseberry and vibrant citrus zest.
+Mouthwatering freshness and pure fruit expression.

 Fresh water fish dishes, shellfish and goats cheese.